camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/the-cdi-event-bridge.md

   }
   ```

 The qualifiers named above can be combined freely.
-For example, ito receive all events generated when leaving the "shipGoods" activity in the "shipmentProcess", we could write the following observer method:
+For example, to receive all events generated when leaving the "shipGoods" activity in the "shipmentProcess", we could write the following observer method:

 ```java
 public void beforeShippingGoods(@Observes @BusinessProcessDefinition("shippingProcess") @EndActivity("shipGoods") BusinessProcessEvent evt) {